-The most challenging part of hosting brunch is the limited time – who wants to wake up at 7am (on the weekend!) to prep for guests?
+The most challenging part of hosting brunch is the limited time—who wants to wake up at 7am (on the weekend!) to prep for guests?
 We say pick dishes you can make the night before—little egg frittatas or egg cups made in silicone baking cups or a baked French toast casserole are good options.
 So are make-ahead quiches; they’ll please the meat-eaters and the vegetarians in your crew and can be made mini in a muffin tin if that strikes your fancy.
 Finish all but the last 10 minutes of baking the day before your party, then pop quiches in the oven when guests arrive.

 Brunch isn’t complete without Bloody Marys and Mimosas.
 Bloody Mary mix can be made the night before and guests can add the vodka themselves (+ keep a bottle of hot sauce out for guests who like their Bloodys spicy).

 To add more flair to Mimosas, try a “Prosecco Bar” complete with different fruits and fruit juices to add.
 (Forgot to put the bubbly in the fridge last night?
 Here’s how to speed chill it and other wines.)
 Strawberries, peaches and raspberries are a great place to start, and guests can pick and choose their mix-ins.
 Plus, get more ideas for big batch cocktails your guests will love.

 3. Put some Pressure on Your Eggs

 The goal of hosting a brunch is to not become a short-order cook – you don’t want to end up making eggs over easy for each person.
-Instead, we enlist a pressure cooker and cook a large batch of hard and soft boiled eggs for guests to pick from.
+Instead, we enlist a pressure cooker and cook a large batch of soft and hard boiled eggs for guests to pick from.
 If you don’t have a pressure cooker, make a breakfast quiche or frittata for the crowd.
 (Check out the recipe ideas in #1.)